nesnes/teleplot/README.md

  - Create a visual explaining how it works
  - Export data in CSV format
  - Select data to display
- - allow X/Y plots rather than forcing a timescale on X
  - Add a clear button or a notion of session